Lily-Eizad/Sushi-in-Minneapolis/README.md

 1. Clone Repo
 2. npm install
 3. add config file in the /hooks/api folder (I can provide this file which contains the API key)
-4. To get past CORS issues, go to [this link](https://cors-anywhere.herokuapp.com/corsdemo) and click the `Request temporary access to server` which creates a third party proxy which lets you get past the Yelp API CORS settings.
+4. To get past CORS issues, go to [this link](https://cors-anywhere.herokuapp.com/corsdemo) and click the `Request temporary access to server` which creates a third party proxy that lets you get past the Yelp API CORS settings.
 5. npm start (below there is some more information on npm)